spdx/spdx-spec/chapters/4-file-information.md

 `NOASSERTION`, if:

-(i) the SPDX file creator has made no attempt to determine this field; or
+- the SPDX file creator has made no attempt to determine this field; or

-(ii) the SPDX file creator has intentionally provided no information (no meaning should be implied by doing so).
+- the SPDX file creator has intentionally provided no information (no meaning should be implied by doing so).

 If license information for more than one license is contained in the file or if the license information offers the package recipient a choice of licenses, then each of the choices should be listed as a separate entry.